Kinjols/LeagueStatTracker/README.md

-## This project makes use of a personilzed RIOT api key that has to be regenerated every 24hours, to get it to work i suggest aqcuiring a RIOT api key or asking for a live demo
+## This project makes use of a personilzed RIOT api key that has to be regenerated every 24hours, to get it to work i suggest acquiring a RIOT api key or asking for a live demo

 # LeagueStatTracker